philippberens/lifespan/analysis.md

     ##
     ## Observations: 33  Number of unconstrained parameters: 5

-Comparing the fitted model to the frequentist models above shows that the posterior median of the linear effect of Year (0.101) is very similar to the estimated value above (0.153).
-The interaction term on the slope are effectively set to zero during inference, arguing that there is little evidence of a different slope after 1995.
+Comparing the fitted model to the frequentist models above shows that the posterior median of the linear effect of Year (0.104) is similar to the estimated value above (0.153), but shrunken towards zero by the prior.
+The posterior density on the interaction term is centered around zero during inference, arguing that there is little evidence of a different slope after 1995.
 There is a small effect of the interaction term on the y-intercept, increasing the estimated y-intercept by 900.
 This is likely an artefact of the model parametrization.

 ``` r
 draws <- as.data.frame(as.matrix(bmdl))